ChengGongXTU/SeaAsia/README.md

   + Optix ray tracing part: include a basic path tracer, and a gradient path tracer.

+  + Light: support directional light and Environment lighting.

+  + Material: implement Disney standard PBR material, include several sub-materials.

   + Deep learning part: use NGPT as denoise part for gradient path tracer, more detail see this link:

     https://github.com/mkettune/ngpt.

 More suggestion：